vanilophp/site-news/vanilo-36-released.md

 }
 ```

-- Added the `payable_remote_id` field with getter/setter methods to the Foundation Order model
+The `payable_remote_id` field (along with getter/setter methods) has been added to the Foundation Order model.